paixaop/node-sodium/README.md

     make test

 # Coverage Reports
-You need to have mocha test suite installed globally then you can run the node-sodium unit tests by
+You need to have mocha and mocha-istanbul installed globally then you can run the node-sodium coverage reports by

     make test-cov

 # License
-This software is licensed thorugh MIT License.
+This software is licensed through the MIT License.
 Please read the LICENSE file for more details.

 # Author